Observability of Schr\"odinger propagators on tori in rough settings: A Unique Continuation Result

 Our purpose is to prove the following theorem. \begin{theorem} If a weak solution $u \in H^1_x$ to the equation \eqref{eq::elliptic} vanishes on a set of positive Lebesgue measure, then $u=0$. \end{theorem}

-When $d \ge 3$, this result has been established by De Figueiredo and Gossez \cite{FigueiredoGossez1992unique} via the following observation: \emph{if $x_0$ is a Lebesgue point of the null set of $u$, the $u$ vanishes of infinite order at $x_0$, i.e., for all $N > 0$,
+When $d \ge 3$, this result was established by De Figueiredo and Gossez \cite{FigueiredoGossez1992unique} via the following observation: if $x_0$ is a Lebesgue point of the null set of $u$, the $u$ vanishes of infinite order at $x_0$; precisely, letting $B_r$ be the ball of radius $r$ centered at $x_0$, then for all $N > 0$, there holds